-Thiem crushes Djokovic at French Open
+French Open: Novak Djokovic crushed by Dominic Thiem, Rafa Nadal quickly advances | CNN

 Story highlights

-Dominic Thiem crushed Roland Garros' defending champion 7-6 (7-5) 6-3 6-0 in the quarterfinals on Wednesday, a result that means the Serb will also tumble out of the top two in the rankings for the first time since early 2011.
+Dominic Thiem crushed Roland Garros’ defending champion 7-6 (7-5) 6-3 6-0 in the quarterfinals on a sunny, blustery Wednesday, a result that means the Serb will also tumble out of the top two in the rankings for the first time since early 2011.

+Thiem must now upend familiar foe Rafael Nadal – who progressed when Pablo Carreno Busta retired while trailing 6-2 2-0 – to make a maiden grand slam final.

+World No. 1 Andy Murray and 2015 winner Stan Wawrinka will square off in the semifinals for the second straight year after the Scot eliminated Japan’s Kei Nishikori 2-6 6-1 7-6 (7-0) 6-1 and the Swiss eased past Croatia’s Marin Cilic 6-3 6-3 6-1.

-That Thiem ousted Djokovic wasn't a huge surprise -- after all the seventh-ranked Austrian trails only Rafael Nadal in match wins in 2017 and is tied for first with the Spaniard in clay-court victories this season.
+That Thiem ousted Djokovic wasn’t a huge surprise – after all the seventh-ranked Austrian trails only Nadal in match wins in 2017 and is tied for first with the Spaniard in clay-court victories this season.

 It’s worrying too for Djokovic, who blew a 4-2 lead in the first set.

-Only 12 months ago he put the exclamation mark on one of the most dominant spells in tennis history, beating Andy Murray in the final in Paris to become the first man in 47 years to claim four consecutive majors.
+Only 12 months ago he put the exclamation mark on one of the most dominant spells in tennis history, beating Murray in the final in Paris to become the first man in 47 years to claim four consecutive majors.

 “It’s hard to comment on the third set,” he told reporters.
 “Obviously nothing was going my way and everything his way.
 Just a pretty bad set.